 The Supreme Court amendments permit the defendant in the above example to plead guilty or nolo contendere in district A, if the United States Attorneys for districts A and B consent.
-B. Committee Action.
-The Committee has added a

 B. Committee Action.
 The Committee has added a conforming amendment to subdivision (d), which establishes procedures for dealing with defendants who are juveniles.